kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 ---

 I once designed a service to handle hundreds of thousands of requests per second with tight latency requirements.
-Any slowness or errors would negatively impact the customers' experience.
+Customers would notice any problems in the service.
 How would I know if the service would work as designed at peak traffic?
 I never built something that would actually need to handle that kind of scale.

-We needed to simulate the projected traffic to the service to check if it could meet the requirements, a process known as load testing.
+We simulated the projected traffic to the service to check if it could meet the requirements, a process known as load testing.
 We built the first version of the service, prepared a comprehensive load test, alerted everyone that we were going to run it, and started the test.

-We dialed up the load testing traffic to the service.
-5% of its projected traffic... no issue.
+We dialed up the load testing traffic.
+5% of projected traffic... no issue.
 10%...
 15%... still good.
-At 20%, however, latency skyrocketed.
+At 20%, however, response times skyrocketed.
 Errors increased.
-The service completely fell over.
+The service fell over.
 We pulled the plug on the test and evaluated what to do next.

 This can sound like a nightmare scenario.
 We only hit 1/5 of the required traffic before it died?
-But we built and ran the load test to tell us just this kind of information!
-If the service can't sustain its required load, I'd rather find that out under a controlled circumstance than when customers go to use it and can't.
+We built and ran the load test to tell us just this kind of information!
+If the service can't sustain its required load, I'd rather find out under a controlled circumstance than when customers go to use it and can't.

 There's a line I think about from [The Zen of Python](https://www.python.org/dev/peps/pep-0020/):